CCBR/reneeTools/.github/CONTRIBUTING.md

   If you have written a new function or changed the API of an existing function, you will need to update the function's roxygen2 comment.
   See instructions on writing roxygen2 comments here: <https://r-pkgs.org/man.html>.
-  If the function is used in a vignette, you may also need to update vignette.
+  If the function is used in a vignette, you may also need to update the vignette.

   Run `devtools::check()` to make sure the package still passes R CMD check.